ronoaldo/mercurio/mods/xdecor/CHESS_README.md

 The two boxes below the list of moves is where all the captured pieces go.
 This has no gameplay significance but it may serve as a visual aid to see how badly hurt the player's “armies” are.
-This section may change

 The top right corner is used for starting a new game.
 Press “New Game” to start a new game.
 This ends the current game.